khaled196/northernbug.github.io/meeting_details/northernbug7.md

     *   HPC/software tools
     *   Software environment and containerization, e.g. conda.

 However, if you have any other proposals, we welcome any topics relevant to the NorthenBUG audience.
-You can view previous topics and agendas on our meetings page ([https://northernbug.github.io/meetings/](https://northernbug.github.io/meetings/))
+You can view previous topics and agendas on our meetings page: ([https://northernbug.github.io/meetings/](https://northernbug.github.io/meetings/))

 Talk submission: ([https://forms.clickup.com/20526645/f/kjdhn-4468/E0G0ODWGJJSF3L4NEJ](https://forms.clickup.com/20526645/f/kjdhn-4468/E0G0ODWGJJSF3L4NEJ))